MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    can delete area nodes and reclassify existing work items from the deleted node.
    If the deleted node has child nodes, those nodes are also deleted.
    > [!NOTE]
-   > Consider adding this permission to any manually added users or groups that may need to delete, add, or rename area nodes.
+   > Consider adding this permission to any manually added users or groups that might need to delete, add, or rename area nodes.
    :::column-end:::
 :::row-end:::
 :::row:::